kayaoglutuncay/max78000/src/timers.md

 9. Set the *TMRn_PWM* value to the transition period count.
 10. Set the <a href="#table19-10">TMRn_CMP</a> value for the PWM second transition period.
 Note: <a href="#table19-10">TMRn_CMP</a> must be greater than the *TMRn_PWM* value.
 11. If using the timer interrupt, set the interrupt priority and enable the interrupt.
-12. Enable the timer peripheral as described in *Timer Clock Sources*.
+12. Enable the timer peripheral as described in [Timer Clock Sources](#timer-clock-sources).

 [Equation 19‑6](#equation19-6) shows the formula for calculating the timer PWM period.